Where Some Ideas Are Stranger Than Others...

 By now it is no doubt more than obvious that Younging is a past master at diplomacy.
 Take for example his masterful evisceration of the settler notion of authenticity.
 "Much writing about Indigenous Peoples by non-Indigenous authors reflects the idea that Indigenous culture is static and must exist in some past state to be authentic."
 If authenticity can only be achieved by somehow exactly reproducing an arbitrary past state defined and selected by non-Indigenous authors, the result can only be a self-defeating one that slides rapidly into caricature.
 Pseudo-authenticity of this type is rampant at tourist sites across europe and in the wooden repetitions of entrenched national rituals such as the sort of dress up and ceremony attendance the english Windsors are still permitted to indulge in.
 Something carved out from its context by refusing to allow it to adjust to the changing times and needs of the participants certainly doesn't feel meaningful or convincing, which are the qualities most often associated with "authenticity."
 Of course, then the question arises of who the writing or other cultural practice is supposed to be authentic to.
 With all this in mind, Younging's recommendations about how to deploy the past tense when writing about Indigenous peoples should make immediate sense.
 "Avoid the common error of describing Indigenous Peoples in the past tense...
 They hold Potlatches, they tell Sacred Stories, they have Traditional Territories." and "[Indigenous Peoples] are living cultures that adopt new technologies and adapt to new circumstances in a process of complex navigation, but not of acquiescence."
 On a related note, Younging deconstructs the term "discovery" as follows: "[Discovery], when used to describe European arrival in the Americas and other places occupied by Indigenous Peoples, literally implies that Indigenous Peoples did not exist as social beings with the capacity to occupy territory."
 This is the ultimate implication of being somehow "unchanging" as well, as any person well-versed in Karl Marx's laboured explanation of how and why human labour is not the same as that carried out by bees.
 The curious (or perverse) reader is left with the implied exercise of trying to imagine how a community could continue to exist without changing, if such a thing is truly possible.

 The hope for a simple to apply rubric for all cases will likely shimmer before the eyes of many writers and editors reading this guide, especially considering that Younging and the contributors who composed it also developed twenty-two Principles of Indigenous Style, and there is a whole chapter called "Culturally Appropriate Publishing Practices For Indigenous Authors and Content."
 This hopeful bubble is one that Younging firmly bursts.
 "This chapter won't tell you 'what to do' so you can jump through hoops and check the 'did it' box."
 But where there are definite things to avoid and ways of working to adopt, they are right there in black and white.
 Probably the biggest overarching way of working to adopt is the one with the most fraught name, "Collaboration assumes that works do not speak for Indigenous Peoples.
 It ensures that works are Indigenous Peoples speaking."
 This is probably the approach that settler editors and writers alike find most difficult to accept and apply, because they have been telling each other for so long that they are the experts in what Indigenous people mean to say.
 After all, according to settler popular culture, white middle class men have an instinctive and complete understanding of all people, of all ages, all sexes, and all cultural backgrounds.
-Just watch almost any science fiction television program involving time travel.
+Just watch almost any science fiction television program involving time or space travel.

 An already known and woefully underused approach to the names of Indigenous groups is simply to use one "...based on a reasonable approximation of the word an Indigenous group used to identify themselves in their own language (e.g., Haida, Dene, Okanagan)."
 There is a wonderful, terrible illustration of how to do the complete antithesis to this, which is to repeat the ludicrous and insulting designation "Mackenzie Eskimo" as if there ever were such people.
 The very idea that any Indigenous nation should be called after a glorified tourist as if they were a flock of butterflies unknown in his home country is bad enough.
 The imposition of a term from a different Indigenous nation's language that is derogatory in tone is even worse.
 Referring to non-Indigenous people this way is so unheard of that I suppose something analogous like the "Smith Dagoes" should elicit howls of derision and horror, as well it absolutely should.
 But alas, it probably wouldn't both do so and successfully make the point intended here.